apbeecham/pathfinding/README.md

 Description
 -----------

 Pathfinding Visualizer is a simple java swing application for visualizing pathfinding algorithms.
 It consists of a 50x50 grid that simply steps through the pathfinding algorithm highlighting each grid cell in a different color depending on its state.
-Each cell is connected to the neighbouring cells surrounding it (diagonal connections are not permitted) and each connection has an equal cost for traversing.

 ####  Color Key